SimpleSoftwareIO/simple-qrcode/README.md

 The `merge` method merges an image over a QrCode.
 This is commonly used to placed logos within a QrCode.

     QrCode::merge($filename, $percentage);

     //Generates a QrCode with an image centered in the middle.
     QrCode::format('png')->merge('path-to-image.png')->generate();

     //Generates a QrCode with an image centered in the middle.
 The inserted image takes up 30% of the QrCode.
     QrCode::format('png')->merge('path-to-image.png', .3)->generate();

 >The `merge` method only supports PNG at this time.
 The 'merge' path is relative to app base path.
+If you are outside of Laravel pass absolute path.

 >You should use a high level of error correction when using the `merge` method to ensure that the QrCode is still readable.
 We recommend using `errorCorrection('H')`.